|Cadillac 4-Note Horns

 The Volvo 240 does NOT use a relay in the horn circuit.
-In order to make these 4-note horns work correctly, a relay is being added to change how the horns are powered and triggered.
+In order to make these 4-note horns work correctly, a relay is being added below to change how the new horns are powered and triggered.

 If you're installing these horns in a non-Volvo with a normal horn circuit, I would still advise installing a relay circuit if you don't have one.
 These horns reportedly draw about 5 amps each and they'll always work better when more direct full battery voltage is available.

 straightened the mounting brackets on all four horns

 also ended up cutting about an inch off the end of each

 bracket.
 That's up to you on if this helps you

 I've heard it may be possible to mount these so they're too stiff or too rigid.
 I don't know if that's true, but certainly mounting them so they can't freely vibrate can negatively affect the sound.
 Keep this in mind if you're cutting down the brackets or changing how rigid they will be mounted.

 When mounting these, keep in mind that the trumpet openings should be pointed downward so they don't collect water.
 Also I have read that the best sound will be from horns that are mounted close together and, if possible, pointing all the same direction.
-These horns vibrate a lot when sounding, so you should mount them so they are not touching each other or touching any parts of the car (except of course where the brackets are mounted).
+These horns vibrate a lot when sounding, so you should mount them so they are not touching each other or touching any other parts of the car (except of course where the brackets are mounted).

 I didn't like how much air these blocked going to my condenser and radiator, so instead I and mounted them below the car, behind the left side of the bumper and spoiler.
 They're just a little forward of the charcoal canister.